datarobot/datarobot-user-models/public_dropin_environments/triton_server/README.md

 - The data sent to custom model can be used to make predictions without additional pre-processing
 - There is a single model and model version present
-- Model is expected to have one of the target types: `Unstructured` or `TextGeneration`
+- Model is expected to have the `Unstructured` target type.